Perhap/perhap/README.md

 ## Project status

-**Perhap is not currently ready for *your* production use.** It is being used in production, but we don't recommend you do that yet unless you're willing to dig deep into source code when something doesn't work the way you expect.
+**Perhap is not ready for production use.** It is being used in production, but we don't recommend you do that yet unless you're willing to dig deep into source code when something doesn't work the way you expect.

 Before we comfortably call this production ready, we'll have tens or hundreds of millions of events behind us, and be maintaining models for tens or hundreds of thousands of entities, all in production.